Thursday, December 30, 2010

 The problem with the story is of course that it does not give the important information, which camera did Penn actually use?
 Luckily, the National Portrait Gallery in London can inform us that he used Rolleiflex, Deardorff V8 and Hasselblad.
 And certainly a bunch of others during his long life.

 Ernest Hemingway used a Corona #3 typewriter when he want to Europe in 1921.
-Thanks to this blog for finding references about this in Carlos Baker, Ernest Hemingway: A Life Story, 1969, New York, Charles Scribner’s Sons.
+Thanks to this blog (no longer available) for finding references about this in Carlos Baker, Ernest Hemingway: A Life Story, 1969, New York, Charles Scribner’s Sons.
 He is also supposed to have used a Royal Arrow, Underwood and Halda.
 Three of his typewriters allegedly still are at the Hemingway villa Finca Vigia in Cojimar Cuba.

 Read more at ardentagnostic.blogspot.com